Albatraoz12/Frontend-Angular/README.md

 **Hello**, and welcome to my Recipe app.

 My name is **Dimosthenis Emmanouil** and this is my verry first fullstack webb application.
-Iam using Angular as my frontEnd and Laravel as my backEnd.
+This is my frontend for my school assigment where I use Angular as my frontend framework and laravel 8 as my backend.

+To see my backend repository please [Click here](https://github.com/Albatraoz12/Backend-Api)

-This is a school assigment and in this application a user can:
+This is a school assigment and the requirements for this application is, a user should be able to:
+Useing my backend for this:
-- Register and account
+- Register an account
 - Login to the account / logout
 - Make lists / delete lists
 - Save recipes into a lists / deleteting them from list
-- Like recipes / deleteting liked recipes.
+- **Extra!** Like recipes / deleteting liked recipes.
+- Every user should be able to add the same recipes to their list/lists but only once per list.

+And in my frontend iam fetching recipes from Spoonacular.

-**NOTE:** that styling was not a part off this assigment and I haven't put so much effort into making this site look great.
+**NOTE:** Styling was not a part off this assigment and I haven't put so much effort into making this site look great.
 Iam using Bootstrap 5 (CSS) for the styling.

+I was trying to mimic [Icas recipes app](https://www.ica.se/recept/), but in the end I driffted off and decided to do something similar but a bit simpler.

+# Deployments

+I used heroku for my backend, url: https://dinorage-api.herokuapp.com/ And for my frontend I used netlify, url: https://vermillion-twilight-e4aac6.netlify.app/

+# Further work

+This project has met all its requirements but i might come back and change some implementations.
+And they are,

+- Reworking the login/register component where Iam calling http requests directly from the component and not via a service.
+I know that this is a bad practice but I have kept it for now because there is not enough time until the deadline

+- Styling need to be fixed for a better user experience.

+- Buttons must change color when user likes a recipe and/or add a recipe to a list.

+- Naming methods better.

+- Console.logs are disabled in live version but not here, this is due to knowing what results i get when a user like or adds a recipie.

 # Installation

 The requirements you need to have to be able to use my project for is:

-- Have Docker installed and Docker extension in Visual Studio Code.
-- Have the necessary tools and requirements for using Angular and Laravel.
+- Have the necessary tools and requirements for using Angular.
+- An ApiKey from Spoonucluar where you need to sign up [here](https://spoonacular.com/food-api/console#Dashboard)
 - Have a folder where you will save the projects.

-## How to set up BackEnd
+## How to set up Frontend

-Follow these steps under!

 1. First
-- Open upp your wished terminal and cd into the map where you will download my projects.
-- Then you clone this repository [here](https://github.com/Albatraoz12/docker-template) wich will include 1 map containing 2 docker files.
-After that you need to make a map named project Inside of docker-template map where the 2 docker files are.
-- So in otherwords you will haven 1 map containing 2 docker files and 1 map called project.

-2. Secound
-- cd into the project file and in here you will need to clone this [repository here](https://github.com/Albatraoz12/Backend-Api)
-- After you clone the repository you will have 1 map called Backend-Api inside your project map!

-3. Third
-- cd .. out so you stand inside the folder containing the project map and the 2 dockerfiles then type code . .
-Make sure you have Docker app up and running.
-- When you land inside off Visual Studio Code open up your terminal and write this command: `docker compose build`, after that command is finnished loading you need to type this command: `docker compose up`.

-4. Fourth
-- Open the docker extension and right click on the Backend-Api_php and click on the Attach Sehll. cd into Backend-Api and type `composer i`.

-5. Fifth
-- After compose has finnished its installation you need to make a copy off the .env.example and call the copy .env.
-- open .env file and change the DB_HOST:db, DB_DATABSE: "YourDBNameHere", DB_USERNAME:"YourNameHere", DB_PASSWORD="YourPassHere".
-- After you have altered the .env file you need to go to localhost:8080 and login into the main db which will have Username as DB_USERNAME and Password will be as DB_PASSWORD.
-- When you log in, create a database with the same name as you said in the .env file (DB_DATABSE="Yourname").
-- Go back to your Visual Studio Code and in the shell terminal write `php artisan migrate` and after that has finnished loading type `php artisan serve --host 0.0.0.0 --port 8000`.

-The BackEnd should now be up and running.

-## How to set up FrontEnd

-1. First
-- cd into the root folder so you only can see docker-template map.
+- cd into the folder where you will be cloneing this respository or if you are useing the same folder you used to cloned my backend then you will want to stand in its root so you only can see docker-template map.
 - Here you would want to clone [this repository](https://github.com/Albatraoz12/Frontend-Angular) You will get a map called Frontend-Angular.
 - CD into Fronten-Angular and type code . so you open up the repo with Visual Studio Code.